facundo-zalazar/facundo-zalazar/README.md

 - 👋 Hi, I’m Facundo Zalazar, welcome to my Github page.

 	Here i will upload projects of different sources, to show you a preview of my works and knowledges.

+	From very early college projects with FPGAs, ARM Cortex processors to some challenges or personal projects.

+	Right now i´m focused on that, write small projects in my free time.

-- 👀 I’m interested in new challenges, i love coding so i can switch easily from one language to another.
+- 👀 I’m interested in new challenges, i really enjoy coding so i can switch easily from one language to another.

 	Love clean coding and flexibility to changes.

+	And remember: More coffee = More lines of code! ☕

 - 🌱 I’m currently learning Python frameworks, Web pages testing (manual or automated), and React/Javascript coding.